nicolastilly/pad-emd-game/seance-09-mars.md

 ![](exemples-prompts.png)

-Prompt: *cylindical anamorphic transformation of a chair*
+Prompt: *cylindrical anamorphic transformation of a chair*